Dakota Fanning To Star As Female Lead In New TNT Drama ‘The Alienist’

 — TNT Public Relations (@TNTPR) January 14, 2017

 The Alienist is based on the novel of the same name by Caleb Carr.
-As a novel, Deadline reports that The Alienistwas an international best-seller.
+As a novel, The Alienist was an international best-seller, reports Deadline.

-According to Entertainment Weekly, the story is set in New York City during the late nineteenth century.
-Fanning will be playing the role of Sara Howard, whose mission is to become the city’s “fist female police detective.”
-Per Entertainment Weekly, the character works for police commissioner Theodore Roosevelt, serving as a secretary on his staff.
+According to Entertainment Weekly, the story is set in New York City during the late 19th century.
+Fanning will be playing the role of Sara Howard, whose mission is to become the city’s “first female police detective.”
+The character works for Police Commissioner Theodore Roosevelt, serving as a secretary on his staff.
 The role is also described as “the female lead” by Entertainment Tonight.

 Per Entertainment Weekly, Howard becomes part of a group that comes to the help of Dr. Laszlo Kreizler (who plays the titular character of “The Alienist”) and a “newspaper reporter” by the name of John Moore.
 Kreizler and Moore are played by Daniel Bruhl and Luke Evans, respectively.
 Bruhl recently starred alongside Bradley Cooper in the 2015 movie Burnt, and one might remember Evans from his performance in The Girl on the Train just last year.